-- Agriculture 10 acres in actual production (actively engaged in the commercial production or growing of crops, plants, or animals).
-However, see exception in Section D: Special Provision for Aquatic Species. - Horticulture 5 acres in actual production (actively engaged in the commercial production or growing of fruits and vegetables or nursery and floral products). - Forestry 20 acres in actual production (actively engaged in the commercial growing of trees).
+- Agriculture 10 acres in actual production (actively engaged in the commercial production or growing of crops, plants, or animals; which includes the rearing, feeding, training, caring, boarding, and managing of horses).
+See size exception in Section D: Special Provision for Aquatic Species. - Horticulture 5 acres in actual production (actively engaged in the commercial production or growing of fruits and vegetables or nursery and floral products). - Forestry 20 acres in actual production (actively engaged in the commercial growing of trees).

 For agriculture and horticulture, land under improvements used in the farming operation is considered to be land in production.
-"Improvements" could include barns, sheds, or other outbuildings, along with a reasonable area of land around the building(s) which permits their convenient use.
+Improvements could include barns, sheds, or other outbuildings, along with a reasonable area of land around the building(s) which permits their convenient use.
 Ponds could also be considered improvements, but should be reviewed on a case-by-case basis to determine whether there is a reasonable connection between the pond and the commodities being produced.
-For example, ponds are typical and often necessary in agricultural and horticultural activities, but much less so in forestry operations.
+For example, ponds are typical and often beneficial in agricultural and horticultural activities, but much less so in forestry operations.